France: Knife attack at church in Nice leaves three dead | DW | 29.10.2020

 The number of soldiers will be boosted from 3,000 to 7,000.

-"We will thus enable ourselves to protect all places of worship, especially churches, so that the feast of All Hallows on November 1 can take place in the proper conditions," the French president said after arriving at the scene of the attack.
+"We will thus enable ourselves to protect all places of worship, especially churches, so that the feast of All Hallows on November 1 can take place in the proper conditions," Macron said after arriving at the scene of the attack.

 Macron also promised "the support of the whole nation to the Catholics of France and elsewhere."